Delta-Studios/use-delta/README.md

 ### Usage
 An example program that just prints the text "Hello world!":
 ```
-puts 'Hello world!' ;"puts" is a function in the standard library that prints a text on the console
+put 'Hello world!' ;"put" is a function in the standard library that prints a text on the console
 ```
 Functions can be created and called like this:
 ```
 def myFunction
-  puts 'Hello world!'
+  put 'Hello world!'
 end

 myFunction